- About

 The Call to Serve Others

-Service is one of Phi Gamma Delta’s five core values, and each member participates in meaningful civic engagement and philanthropic work.
+Service is one of Phi Gamma Delta’s five core values, and every brother participates in meaningful civic engagement and philanthropic work.

-Reporting Responsibility Role: Philanthropy and/or Service Chairman or Built to Lead Chairman
+- Reporting Responsibility Role: Built to Lead Chairman, Philanthropy and/or Service Chairman

 Program Ideas:

-- Host a fundraiser for Phi Gamma Delta’s philanthropic partners: Donate Life, Red Cross or the USO
+- Host a fundraiser for one of Phi Gamma Delta’s philanthropic partners: Donate Life, Red Cross or the USO

 - Coordinate a donor drive supporting the Immortal Phi Gam Project (organ and tissue donation)